When Do Babies Start To Kick and How Much Should They?

 Today, I want to take some time and answer the most common questions about kicking.

 Every baby is different when it comes to fetal movement and there’s a wide range of what’s normal.
-I try to cover as much range as I can but just remember, pregnancy is not a one size fits all.
+I try to cover as much range as I can but just remember, pregnancy is not a one-size-fits-all.
 So if you have more questions you can reach out to me or to your health practitioner.

 Baby starts moving and wiggling before you can actually feel it.
 In fact, your health practitioner can identify fetal movements, like stretches or arm wiggles, around eight weeks.
 The first trimester is a time of growth and development and they are kicking and moving constantly, they are just too small for you to feel anything yet.

 Most women feel the first movement between weeks 14 and 26, but generally closer to the average of week 18 to week 22.
 These first movements are called quickening.
 The position of your placenta will play a role in how early or late you feel the first movements.
-If it’s facing front, also called an anterior placenta, it can muffle the movements and make the wait for those kicks a bit longer, but there is generally no cause for concern or complications from this.
+If it’s facing the front, also called an anterior placenta, it can muffle the movements and make the wait for those kicks a bit longer, but there is generally no cause for concern or complications from this.

 What will my baby’s kicks feel like?

 Early movement is hard to identify and hard to describe.
 I know that’s not helpful, but it’s true.
 It might feel like butterflies in your stomach or maybe like a little fish swimming inside.
-Some even describe it feeling like waves or bubbles.
+Some even describe it as feeling waves or bubbles.
 Babies are unique so rhythms and patterns of their activity will vary.
 Try not to compare your kicks with others as they likely won’t feel the same.

-Kicks can also feel like a twitch, nudge or even the growling of hunger pangs.
-Or maybe it’ll feel like a bubble bursting or that upside-down, inside out feeling you get on a roller coaster.
+Kicks can also feel like a twitch, nudge, or even the growling of hunger pangs.
+Or maybe it’ll feel like a bubble bursting or that upside-down, inside-out feeling you get on a roller coaster.
 The feelings will also change over time.
-Eventually, you’ll be able to feel a hiccup, a kick, a punch and a shift.
+Eventually, you’ll be able to feel a hiccup, a kick, a punch, and a shift.